Dream-gpc/DeamNet-ncnn-windows/README.md

 # DeamNet-ncnn-windows
-Implementation of DeamNet based on ncnn in windows environment
+This is an unofficial simple implementation of DeamNet based on ncnn.